How sexual diversity lives in Argentina: what the first census of LGBTQNB+ living conditions reveals

 How it was done

-A group of national universities from all regions of Argentina, with support from the now-dismantled Ministry of Women, Gender, and Diversity, managed to survey more than 15,000 cases of people of sexual diversity and collect data on different aspects of their lives.
-The institutions participating in this project are: the Center for Population Studies (CENEP), the National University of Comahue (UNComa), the National University of Córdoba (UNC), the Institute of Geohistorical Research (IIGHI – CONICET/UNNE), the National University of Salta (UNSa), the National University of San Martín (UNSAM), and the National Council for Scientific and Technical Research (CONICET).
-The project was funded by the R&D&I Agency, in an agreement with the Ministry of Women, Gender, and Diversity.
-The working group is made up of six nodes, each corresponding to a region: Buenos Aires City, Centro, Patagonia, RMBA, Northeast/Litoral, and NOA.
+A group of national universities from across Argentina, with support from the now-defunct Ministry of Women, Gender and Diversity, surveyed more than 15,000 cases of LGBTQ+ individuals and compiled data on various aspects of their lives.
+The institutions participating in this project are: the Center for Population Studies (CENEP), the National University of Comahue (UNComa), the National University of Córdoba (UNC), the Institute of Geohistorical Research (IIGHI – CONICET/UNNE), the National University of Salta (UNSa), the National University of San Martín (UNSAM), and the National Scientific and Technical Research Council (CONICET).
+The project was funded by the National Agency for Scientific and Technological Promotion (ANPCyT) through an agreement with the Ministry of Women, Gender and Diversity.
+The working group is comprised of six nodes, each corresponding to a different region: the City of Buenos Aires (CABA), Central Region, Patagonia, the Buenos Aires Metropolitan Region (RMBA), Northeast/Litoral, and Northwest (NOA).

 Why a census on living conditions

-—Why is this census about “living conditions”?
+— Why is this Census about “living conditions”?

 In his doctoral research on “ Love between gay men .
 An analysis of cultural production based on equal marriage (2010) in Argentina”, he compared the lives of two brothers to try to measure how sexual orientation had influenced them.

-How the acronym LGBTINB+ Argentina is configured
+How is the LGBTINB+ acronym configured in Argentina?

 — Any other news to highlight?